• Chat with Aino

 DNB Global Indeks

 The fund is passively managed.
-The aim is to replicate the return of the fund’s benchmark index, MSCI World Index Net.
+The aim is to replicate the return of the fund’s reference index, MSCI World Index Net.

-Over time, the goal of the fund is to produce a return approximately equal to the benchmark index before costs.
-The fund will have a composition and risk similar to the benchmark index.
+The goal of the fund is to produce a return approximately equal to the reference index before costs.
+The fund’s composition and risk is similar to the reference index.

 Minimum purchase amount is NOK 100.
 With a savings scheme in mutual funds, your savings happen automatically every month.